Alert

 Send the appropriate letter from the IN063 or IN064 series.

-See the following resources as appropriate for the claim circumstances:
+Refer to the following resources as appropriate for the claim circumstances:

 • For Employers - Return to Work Planning information